-France at odds with European medicines agency over Pill (Update)January 3rd, 2013 in Medications /
+France at odds with European medicines agency over Pill (Update)January 3, 2013 in Medicine & Health / Medications

 France insisted Friday on restricting the prescription of newer-generation birth control pills even as Europe's medicines watchdog declared there was no evidence to back a health warning.